Sharonhalliday/PigLatin/TEST.md

 Expected Output: icklyquay

 <!-- test two-->
-Test: "It recognise 'squ' and move them as one to the end of the word and concat 'ay'."
+Test: "It recognise a word starting with "s" before "qu" as a consonant and move to the end of the word and concat 'ay'."
 Code: modifiedConsonant("quickly".concat("ay"));
-Expected Output: ealsquay
+Expected Output: quealsay

 <!-- test three -->
 //first test